finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 There are chests scattered throughout the maze guarded by small parkour challenges.
 Inside the chests are weapons and armor.

-## To do
+## Known issues

-- Add more room types
+- Rarely a player will receive double items on drop
-- Upgrade the visuals
+- Keys can despawn if left on the ground too long